byu-cpe/ecen625/_labs/lab_graphs.md

 ## Requirements

 The goal of this lab is to perform a topological sort of a dataflow graph, identify the longest delay path, and create a graph visualization.
-[Graph 0]({% link media/graphs/graph0.pdf %}) shows a the graph for `DelayGraph\_0.graphml`.
+[Graph 0]({% link media/graphs/graph0.pdf %}) shows a the graph for `DelayGraph_0.graphml`.
 Your graphs should have the following properties:
 * Show all nodes and edges.
 Some nodes don't have edges.
 * Nodes should be labeled with the node `id`, and the longest delay path to reach the node.
 * Edges should be labeled with the edge `delay`.
 * Edges along the longest delay path (ie, the critical path), should be colored red.
+Some edges have delay=0; these edges can optionally be included in your critical path (it doesn't matter if you include them or not).
 * The provided graphs are **_almost_** directed acyclic graphs (DAGs), except for a few _feedback edges_, which create cycles.
 These feedback edges should be colored in blue.

 ### main()